D8-X/d8x-candles/README.md

 # d8x-candles
-Second Evolution of Candle Stick Charts and index price service
+Candle Stick Charts and index price service

+## Prediction Markets
+- Listens to polymarket websocket
+- On price change queries the mid-price from stork (if credentials defined in .env), or else from polymarket API

+## Regular Markets
+- Streams Pyth prices (http)

 ## Install
 - clone the repository
 - install docker, you can run `./host-setup.sh` to do so
 - copy .envExample to .env and change the value for REDIS_PW.
 Special characters in this password need to be escaped (e.g., $ needs to be written as \$)
+- specify stork credentials in .env, otherwise set to ""
 - setup nginx/certbot to point to this machine
 - run docker-compose `docker compose up --build -d`.
 Per default config, the websocket is available at port 8080/ws